Shinbatsu/git-tips/README.md

 2. Popular issues
 3. Well known hotkeys
 4. Some tips and tricks
+5. Interview questions
-5. Trunc based guide FSM
+6. Trunc based guide FSM
-6. Commit Convention
+7. Commit Convention
-7. Interview questions
-8. Creating pull requests

 > [!NOTE]
 > It's really that simple — it covers everything you need to know about Git!